Laksh-01/laksh_sachdeva_submission/README.md

 <h2>🚀 Chrome Extension Project</h2>

 <h3>📖 Overview</h3>
-<p>This Chrome extension, developed for the <strong>AZ Winter Hackathon 2024</strong>, showcases innovative features and solutions designed to tackle real-world challenges.
+<p>This Chrome extension, developed for the <strong>AZ Winter Hackathon 2024</strong>, is specifically designed for <strong>maang.in</strong>.
+It showcases innovative features and solutions aimed at tackling real-world challenges.
 The extension leverages AI to provide problem-specific hints, solutions, and interactive support, making it an invaluable tool for developers and coding enthusiasts.</p>

 <h3>✨ Features</h3>
 <ol>